geudde/attic-chest/pages/04.season-3/04.meeting-32/03.edward/docs.md

 #### Lord Edward, a Ballad

-Lord Edward went to his Silken Bed
+Lord Edward went to his silken bed
 And laid him down to rest,
 But there his thoughts were troubled sore
 For Ellen, whom he loved best.